zerdlg/p4dlg/README.md

  'type': 'text'}>
 ```

 ## As you can see, P4Jnl and Py4 share the same API.
 As for Py4, you just need to modify your mindset a little bit...
-Instead of commands (```%> p4 command arg1 arg2```), think of them as tables.
+Instead of thinking p4 commands (```%> p4 command arg1 arg2```), think of them as tables.

-# SQL features (queries, aggregators, operators, expressions...)
+# SQL features (queries, aggregators, operators, expressions, etc.)

 ## Queries (the where clause)